eclipse-vertx/vert.x/core_manual_ruby.md

 #### Request params

 Similarly to the headers, the request parameters are available using the `params` method on the request object.
-The return value of the function is just a Hash too.
+The return value of the method is a MultiMap

 Request parameters are sent on the request URI, after the path.
 For example if the URI was:

     /page.html?param1=abc&param2=xyz

-Then the params hash would be the following JS object:
+Then the params multimap would contain the following entries:

-    { param1: 'abc', param2: 'xyz' }
+    param1: 'abc'
+    param2: 'xyz

+#### Remote Address

+Use the method `remote_address` to find out the address of the other side of the HTTP connection.

+#### Absolute URI

+Use the method `absolute_uri` to return the absolute URI corresponding to the request.

 #### Reading Data from the Request Body